Ahmed-Saquib/data-structure/Q&A.md

 #### Usage of Stack?
 * Strng reversal.
 * Undo/redo.
 * Graph can be traversed using various algorithms like BFS, DFS, both of which uses a stack data structure to keep track of the visited nodes.
 Stack is used to keep track of the nodes that are explored.
 When the algorithm visits a new node it pushes that node in the stack so that while backtracking it can pop the last node off and continue exploring from the previous node.
+* Backtracking.
+* Memory management.

 #### How BFS uses stack data structure?
 #### How DFS uses queue data structure?